5inf/TestPointReport2STL/README.md

 The script is not (yet) testing whether probes and socket match.

 ## Convert test point data from a csv file
 The entries for the testpointdata vector can easily be generated from a csv file using e.g. the Microsoft Excel formula below.
-The columns expected in the csv file for the below formula are as follows.
+The columns expected in the csv file for the below formula are as follows:

     A: Signal name
     B: Test point name
-C: x-pos in mm, ending with mm
+    C: x-pos in mm, ending in mm
-D: y-pos in mm, ending with mm
+    D: y-pos in mm, ending in mm
     E: Test point orientation, either "Top", "Bottom" or "Both".
     F: Test pad diameter
     G: Test probe type

 Formula for English language Excel: